edamla/mediterraneanagency/_books/2021-09-01-the-course-of-art.md

 “literary philosophy,” aiming to grasp the essence of literature.
-“The Journey of Art” is an endeavor to share some conclusions reached through the frame- work of our perception of society and civilization in which we live, by contemplating philosophy and literature together and discussing our era through the lens of our own experiences.
-While navigating the corridors of art forms such as cinema, poetry, music, painting, and photography, it is a depiction of inner observations that have turned into con- templations on these pages.
+“The Journey of Art” is an endeavor to share some conclusions reached through the framework of our perception of society and civilization in which we live, by contemplating philosophy and literature together and discussing our era through the lens of our own experiences.
+While navigating the corridors of art forms such as cinema, poetry, music, painting, and photography, it is a depiction of inner observations that have turned into contemplations on these pages.
 As a nation, through the relationship between philosophy and literature, it is an effort to present where we stand and the possibilities of standing on the ground of art.
 It